This document is only valid for the day on which it is accessed. Please read our disclaimer.

 - Was a note left?

 - Was the person intoxicated, therefore less in control of their behaviour?

 Most teenagers will have taken small overdoses or cut themselves superficially.
 Some will be part of peer groups (on-line or in person) who inform and encourage each other to self-harm.
 Serious methods, e.g.: guns, hanging, jumping, carbon monoxide are related to a higher incidence of psychiatric disorder (e.g.: schizophrenia, depressive illness) or later completed suicide.

 This includes the answers to questions 1 and 2 but also their attitude to "survival" i.e.: if they are disappointed that they are not dead, they must be considered a suicide risk.

 This can be asked directly, e.g.: "How do you feel about still being alive?"
 In practice most will say that they felt upset at the time of the attempt but are glad they are still alive.
-In fact, embarrassment is quite common in teenagers.
+In fact, embarrassment is quite common in teenagers presenting to the emergency department.
 Equally important are the available social supports.
 Is there someone - family, whanau, friend, who will be around to support the teenager or are they "on their own"?
 (Often found in disrupted families).
 Abuse issues should also be considered by asking the young person about bullying, physical assaults and sexual abuse.

 Do They Have a Psychiatric Illness?

 - Low or irritable mood most of the time for at least 2 weeks, not improved by usual activities.

 - Poor energy/psychomotor retardation - or agitation